jacann/Physics-Notes/README.md

  Revisions modify content, minor revisions only modify cosmetics and formatting.

  Example: "Notes-4.2.0.tns" is the second revision of notes updated for Unit 4.

- ## New Release Notifications
- You can get notifications of new releases straight to your email with https://newreleases.io.

  ## License